Western Downs Futures

 Data

-Western Downs Regional Council helped to collate data around the liveability of the region as part of the Western Downs Regional Futures Summit, providing insights on population, housing, employment, education, economy, health, crime, and more in the Western Downs.
+Western Downs Regional Council helped to collate data around the liveability of the region as part of the Western Downs Regional Futures Summit, providing insights on population, housing, employment, education, economy, health, crime, and more in the Western Downs: Click here to view the Western Downs Liveability Data 2023(PDF, 809KB)

 Recent Wins